ome/omero-insight/README.md

   OMERO.mde
   ---------------------

   Extension of OMERO.importer to get an overview of available metadata provided by the selected image container and annotate images at import step by standardized key-value templates.
+Changes of metadata provided by image will save as key-value pairs.

   Customize MDE
   ---------------------